 You will be eligible to retake the exam in six months.
 There is no additional cost for retesting and you may choose any proctor which meets the proctor requirements.
 When your six month waiting period has passed simply contact the NAFI office to make arrangements for your retest.

 Don't panic.
 Re-read your form.
 The first notice of recertification is mailed out 1 Year in Advance.
 You will then receive a reminder 1 month prior to your due date.
-If you have all your training done go ahead and mail it in as soon as possible.
-If you have not completed your 40 hours of continuing education you have a year from the first notice to get it completed and mail in your form.
+If you have not completed your 40 credits of continuing education you have a year from the first notice to get it completed and submitted.

 In order to ensure that persons holding the designation CFEI remain abreast of new developments in the Field of Fire Investigation, the general membership of NAFI voted in 1998 to require a minimum level of continuing professional education.